jackyhuynh/MyAIStuff/README.md

-Here's the merged and organized content for the README, combining your **AI for Beginners** and **Data Science, AI, Machine Learning, and Visualization** sections:

----

 # Data Science, AI, Machine Learning, and Visualization

 This repository serves as a comprehensive knowledge base and use case collection for data science, artificial intelligence, machine learning, and data visualization.
 It covers multiple technologies, sample exercises, data preprocessing techniques, and applications across a variety of disciplines such as Bioinformatics, Deep Learning, Data Security & Analysis, and Algorithms.